radonic12/Master-of-Puppets/README.md

 <b>amount of experience</b>: I have 1 years experience with Django/Python

 <b>trade-offs</b>: I have done same trade with UI and design which could have been more elegant and better looking.

+<a href="https://github.com/radonic12/Master-of-Puppets/blob/master/polls/views.py">This is the link to the file contatining all my backend communication</a>